CI-Connect/connect-client/README.md

 ## Installation

-Connect Client can be installed by an individual user or by the HPC administrator for system-wide usage.
+Connect Client can be installed by an individual user or by an HPC site administrator for system-wide usage.

 ### Obtaining the Connect Client distribution

-Regardless of which installation path you follow, the first step is the same:
+Regardless of whether you are a user or an admin, the first step is the same:

     $ ssh login.mycluster.edu            # [your cluster site here]
     $ module load git                    # [if needed]